 There are about 5000 species of stink bugs, shield-shaped insects that belong to the family Pentatomidae.
 One of the most notorious stink bugs is the brown marmorated stink bug (Halyomorpha halys Stål), a.k.a.
 BMSB, which The New Yorker called “the most destructive, the most annoying, and possibly the ugliest” of all the stink bugs, an invasive species that’s taking North America by storm … and not in a good way.
 Here’s what you should know.

-Native to East Asia, the first BMSB specimens in the U.S. were collected in Allentown, Pennsylvania in 1998, but the bugs likely arrived a few years prior to that.
+The first BMSB specimens in the U.S. were collected in Allentown, Pennsylvania, in 1998, but the bugs likely arrived from their native East Asia a few years prior to that.
 (They may have come to the states in a shipping container, but no one’s sure.)
-Since then, they’ve spread to 43 states and will probably be continent-wide soon.
+Since then, they’ve spread as many as 47 states as well as parts of Canada.

 “It’s an incredible hitchhiker,” Dr. Tracy Leskey, an entomologist with the Agriculture Department’s Appalachian Fruit Research Laboratory, told The New York Times of the BMSB.
 Less than 10 years after it was identified in the States, it was in Switzerland and other parts of Europe, too.